bartificer/programming-by-stealth/docs/pbs82.md

 Next we need to get our first random number.
 This will be the number of random numbers we generate and return.

-Because this is an async function we can await the promise returned by jQuery’s `$.ajax()` function:
+Because this is an async function, we can await the promise returned by jQuery’s `$.ajax()` function:

 ```javascript
 // Get the number of random numbers to fetch